 But we're sure they soon will...

 A wretched hive of scum and villainy, just across the river from Richmond.
 Mos Isleworth is a weird combo of heavy rock hangout and Star Wars pastiche.
 For the faint of heart, this is not.
 The Qui-Gon Gin is lethal and, on one memorable occasion, made our kessel run in less than 12 parsecs.
-On Tuesdays, enjoy street food from the Admiral Snackbar.
+On Tuesdays, enjoy street food from the pop-up Admiral Snackbar.

 Following the rehabilitation of frumpy aunt drinks such as sherry and rum, it was only a matter of time before someone championed advocaat as the hipster tipple of choice.
 Advocaat is surprisingly versatile, and will mix with literally anything, so long as you're not fussy about taste, smell or texture.
 Try the 'Homer's Love Custard' cocktail made from advocaat, Bols banana liqueur and Lilt.
 Your head will turn yellow.